developmentseed/tilebench/README.md

 Inspect HEAD/LIST/GET requests withing Rasterio.

-Note: This will be covered in NEXT GDAL release https://github.com/OSGeo/gdal/pull/2742
+Note: In GDAL 3.2, logging capabilities for /vsicurl, /vsis3 and the like was added (ref: https://github.com/OSGeo/gdal/pull/2742).

 ## API